GouNakano/BackgroundMaker/README.md

 (Linux and Mac is not supported)

 ## Required software
-ffmpeg.exe for windows is required.
+ffmpeg.exe for windows is required.(ffmpeg is free sofuware)
 PATH of environment variable have to be set for ffmpeg.exe.

 ## How to build